edupinhata/codeInterview/Interviews/Java/JuniorInterview3/README.md

 ### **<u>Languages</u>**

-You can choose one of the following languages to solve the problems:
+You can choose one of the following languages to solve the implementation problem:

 - Java
 - Python